 - $6.00 - Administration Costs

 Northland Forestry Permit - $50

-For the 2018 game bird season there will be ONE permit to cover the following forests:
+There is ONE permit to cover the following forests:

 - Hancock Forest Management (NZ) Ltd.

 Northland Fish & Game is extremely fortunate to have access and permitting control of all eligible Hancock Forest Management (NZ) Ltd forests throughout Northland.
 Individual forests, which may be hunted, vary season-by-season depending on predator poison control and harvesting activity.
-Licenceholders have access to many thousands of hectares, and in some cases areas which have not previously had any hunting pressure.
+Licence holders have access to many thousands of hectares, and in some cases areas which have not previously had any hunting pressure.
 An extensive series of access maps provides hunters with good directions and descriptions.

 Permits for weekend hunting only are only issued through the Fish & Game Office.
-The permit fee covers a requirement for each licenceholder to have a $2,000.000 Public Liability insurance and $500,000 Rural Fire insurance before they can enter any of Hancock Forest Management (NZ) Ltd forests.
+The permit fee covers a requirement for each licence holder to have a $2,000,000 Public Liability insurance and $500,000 Rural Fire insurance before they can enter any of Hancock Forest Management (NZ) Ltd forests.
 The permit is for the full length of the open game season.

 - Northland Forest Managers Ltd